 Mountains

-Tea fields grow in between and at the base of the mountains in Wuyi.
-This unique growing environment lends itself to mineral rich soil, streams, and rainfall.
+Tea fields grow between the mountains and along their bases throughout Wuyi.
+This distinctive environment provides mineral-rich soil, mountain streams, and abundant rainfall.

 Soil Composition